Capillary/api-documentation/source/includes/_customer.md

 }
 ```

-This API allows you to fetch customers automatically from all the sources based on the query string passed.
-You can fetch customers by identifiers or name that starts with the specified keyword.
-For example, you can fetch customers whose any of their identifiers (across all the sources) start with ‘99455’ or name that start with ‘john’ and so on.
+Allows fetching customers from all sources using query string.
+For example, you can fetch customers whose identifiers starting with 99455, or name that starts with ‘john’ and so on.

 <aside class="notice"> The keyword that you pass will be fetched automatically from all the sources.
 You do not need to explicitly specify the source type for this API.</aside>